PITTSBURGH RUGBY FOOTBALL CLUB’S MISSION

 The Pittsburgh Rugby Football Club is always glad to welcome new players to the team.
 All experience levels are welcome.
 If you are interested in joining the club as an experienced player or if you are an athlete looking for a new sport, we encourage you to contact us.
 Comprehensive contact information is available on our Web site.

 The Pittsburgh Women’s Rugby Club was founded in the spring of 1976 and earned the nickname Angels soon afterwards when the ladies nicked a lawn ornament from a nativity scene and carried it with them as a mascot.
 The first members of the team were graduates and students of the Indiana University of Pennsylvania, the University of Pittsburgh and some professional women working in the city.
 In 2003, the Angels split from their university players to compete as a senior women’s club.
+By 2003, the Angels formed an official partnership with their brother team, the Pittsburgh Men’s Rugby Football Club.

 The Angels were very competitive in the Midwest and East for a number of years, playing the country’s top-ranking teams on a regular basis.
 In 1981, under Coach Jean-Pierre Pontier, the Angels finished second at the National Championships in Chicago.